Darfur genocide: United Nations – African Union Hybrid Operation in Darfur (UNAMID)

 The mission had an authorized strength of 25,987 uniformed peacekeepers on 31 July 2007.
 The operation included 19,555 troops, 360 military observers and liaison officers, 3,772 police advisers and 2,660 formed police units (FPU).

 In mid-2011, UNAMID stood at 90 percent of its full authorized strength, making it one of the largest UN peacekeeping operations.

 2018

 Although violence is still occurring in Darfur, it is at a low level and the region is increasingly stable.
-The UNAMID forces are exiting as there had been a reduction to the number of troops deployed in the field in Darfur, Sudan.
+The UNAMID forces are exiting as there had been a reduction to the number of troops deployed to Darfur.

 The Deputy Secretary-General of the United Nations Amina Mohammed states: "We have invested $16 billion in peacekeeping alone over the past ten years, in addition to humanitarian funding and bilateral aid to alleviate the suffering of the population.
 As the region recovers from war, now is the time to consolidate gains," she said, adding that it was time to "step up and make sure Darfur moves towards peace and prosperity."